prb/pips-solver/strategy.md

 reduceCs(cs,p) = Err("At least one constraint was violated by the placement."), if out contains None reduceCs(cs,p) = Ok(out), otherwise

+Both `reduceCs` and `play` (defined below) intentionally collapse underlying failures into these high-level error strings; rely on targeted unit tests for finer-grained diagnostics.
 ```

 ### Placements and Boards